kmdouglass/cherry/README.md

 # Cherry

-Numerical optics routines in the browser
+Optical ray tracing in the browser

 ## Build